r-zander/Portfolio/pages/03.project/div-compositions/7-squares/project.md

   screenshot:
   conceptPng:
 ---
 Seven squares, arranged in a way that they overlap in interesting patterns - but with no more than two levels of overlay.
-The more squares are overlapping the darker is the surface - in opposite to the expected alpha blending, which leads to some very own appeal.
+The more squares are overlapping the brighter is the surface - in opposite to the expected alpha blending, which leads to some very own appeal.